Indiana, Ontario

 Indiana is a ghost town in Haldimand County, Ontario, Canada.
 It was located on the north-east bank of the Grand River, north of Cayuga.
-The town flourished in the mid- to late 19th century as a mill town and base for the river transport trade.
+The Indiana site was known as 'Grand Rapids' before the first white settlers arrived in the 1830's, a village of members of the Lower Cayuga nation of the Six Nations, who moved from the NY state area after the 1784 Haldimand Tract Proclamation granted Six Nations about 950,000 acres of land along the Grand River.
+Indiana flourished in the mid- 1800's as a mill town and base for the river transport trade.
 Until the 1860s it was the largest industrial town in Haldimand County, but by 1905 it was largely abandoned.
 Part of the 1200 acre townsite is now included in the Ruthven Park National Historic Site of Canada.

 It is also connected to a smaller satellite ghost town known as Deans, which was founded in part to provide Indiana with a railway connection.
 The site was referred to as "Deans" as late as 1940–1951.

 History

 Canal development

 The history of Indiana, Ontario is heavily connected to the Grand River.
 The Grand River had long been a focal point for trade and general transportation in the area.
 The river was shallow at many points, however, which made it relatively easy for westward-travelling settlers to ford with wagons, but difficult for river freight operations.
 The Grand River Navigation Company was formed in the early 1830s (after a set of meetings by backers which began as early as 1827) around the idea of canalizing the river with a set of five locks.
 Before the railway boom in Upper Canada, Ontario's economy was heavily driven by its lake trade, with port cities such as Hamilton and Toronto beginning to industrialize.
 Canalization, in theory, would connect new and existing settlements along the river to Lake Erie, allowing for easier trade logistics.